-(A) LOCK: This is the only position from which you can remove the key.
-This locks your steering wheel, ignition and automatic transaxle.
+(A) LOCK/OFF: This is the only position from which you can remove the key.
+This locks your steering wheel, ignition and automatic transmission.
 Push in the ignition switch as you turn the key toward you.

-If you have an automatic transaxle, the ignition switch cannot be turned to LOCK unless the shift lever is in PARK (P).
+If you have an automatic transmission, the ignition switch cannot be turned to LOCK/OFF unless the shift lever is in PARK (P).

-On manual transaxle vehicles, turning the key to LOCK and removing it will lock the steering column and result in a loss of ability to steer the vehicle.
+On manual transmission vehicles, turning the key to LOCK/OFF will lock the steering column and result in a loss of ability to steer the vehicle.
 This could cause a collision.
-If you need to turn the engine off while the vehicle is moving, turn the key only to ACC.
+If you need to turn the engine off while the vehicle is moving, turn the key only to ACC/ACCESSORY.
 Do not push the key in while the vehicle is moving.

-(B) ACC (ACCESSORY): This position operates some of your electrical accessories, such as the radio, but not the ventilation fan.
+(B) ACC/ACCESSORY: This position operates some of your electrical accessories, such as the radio, but not the ventilation fan.
 It unlocks the steering wheel and ignition.
-To move the key from ACC to LOCK, push in the key and then turn it to LOCK.
+To move the key from ACC/ACCESSORY to LOCK/OFF, push in the key and then turn it to LOCK/OFF.

-(C) ON: This is the position the switch returns to after you start your engine and release the switch.
-The switch stays in the ON position when the engine is running.
-But even when the ignition is not running, you can use ON to operate your electrical accessories, including the ventilation fan and 115 volt power outlet, and to display some warning and indicator lights.
+(C) ON/RUN: This is the position the switch returns to after you start your engine and release the switch.
+The switch stays in the ON/RUN position when the engine is running.
+But even when the ignition is not running, you can use ON/RUN to operate your electrical accessories, including the ventilation fan and 115 volt power outlet, and to display some warning and indicator lights.

-The battery could be drained if you leave the key in the ACC or On position with the engine off.
+The battery could be drained if you leave the key in the ACC/ACCESSORY or ON/RUN position with the engine off.
 You may not be able to start your vehicle if the battery is allowed to drain for an extended period of time.

 (D) START: This position starts the engine.
 When the engine starts, release the key.
-The ignition switch will return to ON for normal driving.
+The ignition switch will return to ON/RUN for normal driving.

-When the engine is not running, ACC and ON allow you to operate some of your electrical accessories.
+When the engine is not running, ACC/ACCESSORY and ON/RUN allow you to operate some of your electrical accessories.

-A warning tone will sound if you open the driver's door when the ignition is still in ACC or LOCK and the key is in the ignition.
+A warning tone will sound if you open the driver's door when the ignition is still in ACC/ACCESSORY or LOCK/OFF and the key is in the ignition.